ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/05-betterdungeon-sdk-roadmap.md

 ## Current recommendation

-The BetterDungeon SDK should be treated as a real planned Frontier feature.
+The BetterDungeon SDK should now be treated as a shipped Frontier surface with follow-through work still to do.

 Recommended priority:

-1. finish the current doc cleanup pass
+1. add the first author-facing `bd.sdk` helper layer and examples
-2. define and ship the first BetterDungeon SDK surface
+2. keep the SDK docs synced to the actual response shapes
-3. move into broader module polish and regression-suite expansion after the SDK lands
+3. move into broader module polish and regression-suite expansion with `sdk` included in that coverage story

-This is a strong next-step feature because it deepens Frontier as a platform without bloating the core runtime model.
+This was a strong next-step feature because it deepened Frontier as a platform without bloating the core runtime model, and now the main task is finishing the author-facing polish around it.